seamplex/feenox/README.markdown

 interaction with Large Language Models.
 As a reference, the reader is encouraged to compare the above input syntax with any other FEA solver and then consider how to ask ChatGPT & friends for help to create an input file from scratch.
+Good luck detecting hallucinations.
 Or how to write a Graphical User Interface that would need to create something the solver can read.
 Plus, it can be installed with

 ``` terminal
 apt install feenox